Varla Eagle One: Blistering Speed and Insane Range on a Budget

-The Varla Eagle One could be the best commuter scooter on the market.
-Why?
-Because of the value you receive from what you pay.
-This is one of the best beast scooters on the market.
+This is one of the best scooters on the market.
 It’s got a top speed of close to 40 mph thanks to its dual motor setup, has a range of close to 40 miles after you fully charge it, independent suspension, and so much more.
 It’s just a great scooter all around.

 Varla Eagle One Scooter Review